amitmiz-175/Cloud_Segmentation_DeeplabV3/readme.md

 # Cloud Segmentation using DeeplabV3+

 ###  About the project
-This project is a final project of two students for electrical engineering in the Technion institute of technologies.
+This project is a final project of two students from the [Electrical and Computer Engineering faculty in the Technion Institute of Technologies](https://ece.technion.ac.il/).
-The project is a part of _**VISL**_ (Vision and Image Sciences Laboratory) research.
+The project is a part of [_**VISL**_](https://visl.technion.ac.il/) (Vision and Image Sciences Laboratory) research, and was supervised by Adi Vainiger.
 The project goal is cloud identification and semantic segmentation using a neural network.
 The task is to classify each pixel in an image to one out of three classes: clouds, sky, others.